Hadi0100/Enterprise-Hardware-Staging-Endpoint-Imaging-Lab/README.md

 ## First Connectivity Problem

-I initially tried to ping the Cisco management IP from the OptiPlex and got:
+I initially tried to ping the Cisco management interface from the OptiPlex and got:

 ```text
 Destination host unreachable